gtri/upstage/docs/source/user_guide/how_tos/knowledge.rst

 actions that use knowledge could be accomplished with :doc:`States <states>`, knowledge is created separately to include other checks and debug logging support.

+While you can use knowledge for anything you want, a typical pattern is to use knowledge to support task network flow.
+A knowledge entry could be a list of activities to do.
+A :py:class:`~upstage_des.task.DecisionTask` could pop entries from a knowledge list and re-plan the network.

 Knowledge is also used to store events that are known only to an Actor to support some process continuation patterns, described farther below.